 While things may seem simple from the outside, they rarely are.
 A lot of thought goes behind planning a podcast, and once you take a deep look at what needs to be done, the prospect would suddenly start looking like something beyond your reach.

 So, how do you go about ensuring that your podcast episode is coherent and doesn’t seem like random ramblings?
 The secret is in planning.
 From the intro music to the closing statement, each second needs to be carefully planned.
 However, the flow must be natural.
 Otherwise, your audience will lose interest and never come back.

-If you are here, chances are that you already know how much potential podcasts have in a business’ growth.
+If you are here, chances are that you already know how many potential podcasts have in a business’ growth.
 Podcasts have been growing at a steady pace and people now expect all credible businesses in certain categories to already be on the podcast bandwagon.

 Data from 2019 shows that more than 50% of the US population have listened to a podcast and the number continues to grow every day.
 Recently, Amazon acquired exclusive rights for the SmartLess podcast, and the deal is reportedly valued between $60 and $80 million.
 Similarly, Joe Rogan’s deal with Spotify is believed to be worth over $100 million.

 These deals are just the tip of the iceberg.
 The market for podcasts continues to grow and it’s apparent that they are going to be the next big thing.

 The ideal process: How to plan a podcast effectively?

 A podcast consists of a lot of moving parts.
 The free-flowing conversation you hear depends on a lot of planning, pre/post-production processes, and a few retakes (in some cases).
 A proper plan will give you more clarity and improve your ability to deliver excellent content with consistency.

 Here are a few steps that can help you plan a podcast and connect with your audience

 1. Know your target audience and create a theme